Mohamed Nasheed: Speaker of the People's Majlis

-In June 2022, Mohamed Nasheed announced that he would be running for the Maldivian Democratic Party's 2023 nomination for president, contesting the incumbent President Ibrahim Mohamed Solih.
-He accuses the President of enacting policies that are contrary to the founding principles and ideology of the party.
-He also alleged that the President had removed more than 39,000 members from the party's membership register that were less likely to vote for him to potentially twist the election in his favor.
+In June 2022, Nasheed announced that he would be running for the MDP's 2023 party ticket, contesting incumbent President Ibrahim Mohamed Solih.
+Nasheed accused him of enacting politcies that contradicted the founding principles and ideology of the party.
+He also alleged that he removed more than 39,000 members from the party's membership register that were less likely to vote for him to potentially twist the election in his favor.
 He lost to President Ibrahim Mohamed Solih, who won with 61.10% of the vote.